emmajanedrews/base-template/_posts/2017-10-09-dont-miss-our-new--featured-listings.md

 We’re here at our new listing at **[3603 N Gomez Ave, Tampa, FL 33607](https://www.brivity.com/listings/3603-n-gomez-ave-tampa-fl-33607/property)**.
 This is a 2-bed, 2-bath single-family home with about 1,250 square feet.

-Check out this exclusive tour. &nbsp;
+Check out this exclusive tour.

 **The kitchen has beautiful white cabinets and stone countertops.** Whenever you list your home, I recommend that you declutter.
 Get rid of unnecessary items, especially in the kitchen.
 We want to show how much space your countertops have.